project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 |**sunbird_sso_publickey**| For creation of User, http://<dns_name>/auth -> realm settings -> keys -> public keys (click on public keys) and paste the value |yes|
 |**sunbird_default_channel**| channel name with which you are creating the organization |yes|

-7. Run the script `./sunbird_install.sh`.
-This script sets up the infra setup from  stage 1 to stage 6 in a sequence as mentioned in the following table:
+<li> Run the script <code>./sunbird_install.sh</code>.
+This script sets up the infra setup from  stage 1 to stage 6 in a sequence as mentioned in the following table: </li>

 |Stage no |Stage name|Description|
 |:-----      |:-------|:--------|